johndjameson/johndjameson.com/_drafts/ampersands.md

 @import url(http://fonts.googleapis.com/css?family=Font+Name&text=%26);
 {% endhighlight %}

 We can then create an ampersand class to apply throughout our HTML.
-Using some of the fonts discussed in previously mentioned articles, we're able to provide acceptable fallbacks in the event unlikely event Google Fonts aren't supported.
+Using some of the fonts discussed in previously mentioned articles, we're able to provide acceptable fallbacks in the unlikely event Google Fonts aren't supported.

 {% highlight css %}
 .amp {